 - The panel on dual-sided vertical managers are movable and allow for flexibility in the volume of cable management space

 If you have picked the right rack cable manager (whether the vertical cable manager or the horizontal cable manager), the next important thing you should do is make sure you make a good preparation before deploying.
-Plan out every detail of the installation will help to ensure the cable management activities perform as quickly and easily as possible.
+Plan out every detail of the installation will help to ensure the cable management activities performed as quickly and easily as possible.